aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Tables/cellformat/fitText/_index.md

 ## CellFormat.fitText property

-If ``True``, fits text in the cell, compressing each paragraph to the width of the cell.
+If ``true``, fits text in the cell, compressing each paragraph to the width of the cell.